Note: We are constantly updating this list so scroll down and check back often.

 Oct.
 29: Howl-O-Ween.
 Noon-5 pm.
 This one is for the dogs.
 Pinecrest Gardens, 111000 Red Rd., will become haunted by four-legged ghouls and scary human companions.
 Featuring tricks and treats, a costume contest and parade, a Doggie Fun Zone Agility course, food, drinks, live entertainment, a spooky Kids’ Zone and pumpkin patch.
 Tickets: $5, Children 2 and younger free.
 Parade and costume Contest: $10.

-Oct.
-31: Halloween on Lincoln Road Mall.
+Halloween on Lincoln Road Mall.
 Family friendly from 5-8 pm and then expect the adult crazies to come out for the night.
 Great for people watching costumes.
-Music from local DJ’s set up on four different stages throughout Lincoln Road; WALLCAST screening of Goosebumps, the movie at New World Symphony; In-store trick or treating, where select stores will have candy to distribute to visitors; Ten outdoor pop-up bars; Select in-store Halloween specials.
+Music from local DJ’s set up on different stages throughout Lincoln Road; WALLCAST screening of The Night of the Living Dead (50th Anniversary), the movie at New World Symphony; In-store trick or treating, where select stores will have candy to distribute to visitors; Outdoor pop-up bars; Select in-store Halloween specials.
 Free admission.
 On Lincoln Road between Alton and Washington streets.